Sylvia Park railway station

 Sylvia Park railway station is a station of the Auckland railway network.
-It is situated on the North Island Main Trunk and is served by the Eastern Line.
+It is situated on the North Island Main Trunk and is served by the East West Line.
 It serves the Sylvia Park Shopping Centre and the surrounding suburb of Mount Wellington.

 History

 The original railway station was constructed, along with five others, on 1 September 1929.
 The station opened to goods traffic initially and eventually opened to all traffic in November the following year.
-It was situated on the route of the Westfield Deviation.
-The Westfield Deviation was being built to divert the Auckland–Westfield section of the North Island Main Trunk line (NIMT) via a flatter and faster eastern route to link up with the original NIMT tracks at Westfield Junction.
+It was situated to the west of Mount Wellington Highway, on the route of the Westfield Deviation.
+The deviation was built to divert the Auckland–Westfield section of the North Island Main Trunk line (NIMT) via a flatter and faster eastern route to link up with the original NIMT tracks at Westfield Junction.

-This station was closed during the World War II period (1940–1945) due to the American government buying the land next to the railway and using it for army sheds.
-The old station closed entirely on 2 March 1983, except for a private siding.
+The old station was closed to goods traffic on 22 January 1966, then completely on 6 March 1983.
+After this a private siding was still in use.